 History of the 1961-1963 Ford Thunderbird

 Ford followed up the Squarebird’s three-year stint with the restyled “Roundbird” from 1961 to 1963.
 Technical highlights included an even bigger engine as Dearborn’s FE V-8 was enlarged to 390 cubic inches in ’61.
 New for 1962 was the optional “M-code” 390, a 340-horsepower V-8 crowned with three Holley two-barrel carburetors.
-M-code T-birds were rare: only 145 were sold in 1962, a mere 55 in 1963.
+M-code T-birds were rare.
+Only 145 were sold in 1962, along with a mere 55 in 1963.
 A Thunderbird convertible paced the Indianapolis 500 in 1961 and two new models debuted the following year.
 The first, a Landau hardtop, incorporated a standard vinyl roof and simulated walnut interior appointments.
 The second, the more famous Sports Roadster, helped ease purists’ pains by covering the backseat with a streamlined tonneau cover.
 Dazzling Kelsey-Hayes wire wheels also were included in the deal.
 T-birds were priced at a hefty $5,439 in 1962, and $5,563 in 1963.
 Sports Roadster production was 1,427 in 1962, 455 in 1963.

 1963 Ford Thunderbird Info